-If you have a more mild version of nausea, then there are some proactive steps you can take to eat the type of food that will help you recover.
+If you have a more mild version of nausea such as typical morning sickness for the first few hours of the day, then there are some proactive steps you can take to eat the type of food that will help you recover.

 There are foods that you can eat to help prevent nausea and vomiting, and also important foods to eat after vomiting to replace fluids, electrolytes, and calories.

 You might have already heard of some of these remedies, so as a bonus we’ve tried to give you tasty ways to incorporate these foods into your prenatal diet.

 Plus, there are some outliers you might not know about for effective nausea relief.

 Ginger has been used for centuries in alternative medicine and is probably one of the most common treatments for nausea and vomiting during pregnancy.

 There are multiple research studies that show that it can be effective for reducing nausea and vomiting in pregnant women, especially during the first trimester of pregnancy.

 One randomized, placebo-controlled trial showed that supplementation with 1000mg of ginger over four days decreased vomiting by over 50% and decreased nausea by almost the same amount (46%) (Source: Journal of Nursing and Midwifery Studies).

 The mechanism is not yet known, but it may balance hormones that communicate with the digestive system.

 Not only can ginger treat nausea and vomiting, but it can also be used to treat stomach pains and discomfort during pregnancy.